 The objective of the fund is to promote scholarly research on the international stage in the field of literature, in memory of Icelandic immigrant poets and writers of North America.
-In addition to these authors’ far reaching linguistic and intercultural enterprise, their legacy serves as a timeless reminder of the contribution of immigrant and émigré authors of literature in the history of world literature.
-In order to cultivate the rich literary heritage, the goal is to establish The Stephan G. Stephansson Professorship in Literature at the University of Iceland’s Vigdís Finnbogadóttur Institute.
-With its establishment, the experience, culture and history of Icelandic immigrants in North America will be commemorated with a rigorous and long-lasting research focus on the world’s stage.
+In addition to these authors’ far-reaching linguistic and intercultural enterprise, their legacy serves as a timeless reminder of the contribution of immigrant and émigré authors of literature in the history of world literature.
+In order to cultivate the rich literary heritage, the University of Iceland has established The Stephan G. Stephansson Chair at the Vigdís Finnbogadóttur Institute, Faculty of Languages and Cultures.
+With its establishment, the experience, culture and history of Icelandic immigrants in North America will be commemorated with rigorous and long-lasting research focus on the world’s stage.

 The most recent pledges and donations have been made by Donald K. Johnson, Arni Thorsteinson, Susan Rodriguez Abbiati, Paul David Benediktson and Stephan Robert Benediktson.